How to Choose the Right Friend For Your Dog

-Seven signs your pup and their pal are compatible.
+7 signs your pup and their pal have BFF potential.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Much like with people, you can’t just put any two dogs together and expect them to strike up a friendship and share endless delightful play sessions.
-Even if you think a pair of dogs would play great together, ultimately, the dogs will decide if they’re going to be BFFs or just tolerate each other.
-You can maximize the likelihood that a beautiful friendship will blossom by checking off these seven compatibility points, the two pups could be doing the dog equivalent of turning their beds into bunk beds (“more room for activities!”) in no time.
+Much like with people, you can’t just put any two dogs together and expect them to strike up a friendship like they’re the main characters in Step Brothers (2008).
+Even if you think a pair of dogs would play great together, ultimately, the dogs will decide if they’re going to be BFFs — or just tolerate each other.
+That said, if you check off these seven compatibility points, the two pups could be doing the dog equivalent of turning their beds into bunk beds (“more room for activities!”) in no time.

 1. Do they have compatible play styles?

 Sure, most dogs love to play, but they may not play the same way.
 Some dogs love to play chase, running back and forth with one another endlessly, while others engage in rough-and-tumble wrestle play.
 Then, there are those more interested in playing stalking games.
 Some dogs are much calmer in their play, preferring to gently bat at each other with their paws or bounce around near each other, while others slam into one another, both while running or wrestling in place.

 No one play style is any better than another, but the dogs need to be compatible.
 They don’t necessarily need to have the same favorite play style as long as there’s one they mutually enjoy.
 What you don’t want is one dog trying to play chase while the other dog is trying to wrestle.
 Play sessions only go well if the playmates are trying to play the same game and both are enjoying it.

 Dogs certainly don’t have to be the same size to be great friends and play buddies, but there are some advantages to being in the same general range.
 When dogs are well-matched in size, there is less chance of injuries.
 It may also make it easier for the dogs to play without one having to take it easy on a much smaller play partner.
 Dogs who are similar in size can play without having to hold back.